cryobry/installjrmc/README.md

     Install hourly service to build latest MC RPM and run createrepo
 ```

-It is possible to install multiple services at one time using additional `--service` arguments: `installJRMC --install-repo --service jriver-x11vnc --service jriver-mediacenter`
+It is possible to install multiple services at one time using multiple `--service` blocks: `installJRMC --install-repo --service jriver-x11vnc --service jriver-mediacenter`

 ##### `jriver-x11vnc` versus `jriver-xvnc-mediacenter`
 [jriver-x11vnc](http://www.karlrunge.com/x11vnc/) shares your existing X display via VNC and can be combined with additional services to start Media Center or Media Server.
-Conversely, [xvnc](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.
+Conversely, [jriver-xvnc-mediacenter](https://tigervnc.org/doc/Xvnc.html) creates a new Xvnc display and starts a JRiver Media Center service in the foreground of the new VNC display.
 The requisite firewall rules will also be added to the system firewall to enable remote access.

+**Notes**:
-**Note**: If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
+1. If `jriver-xvnc-mediacenter` finds an existing display it will attempt to increment the display number by 1.
 This should work fine in 99% of cases, but if you have multiple running X servers on your host machine you should use the `--display` option to specify a free display.

+### Firewall Rules

+`installJRMC` will automatically install and enable port forwarding firewall rules to enable remote access to Media Server (52100-52200/tcp, 1900/udp DLNA) and Xvnc/x11vnc (depends on port selection). `installJRMC` uses `firewall-cmd` on Fedora/CentOS and `ufw` on Ubuntu/Debian.

+**Note:** `ufw` is not installed by default on Debian but will be installed by `installJRMC`.
+To prevent user lock-out (i.e. SSH), Debian users that have not already enabled `ufw` will need to do so (`sudo ufw enable`) after running `installJRMC` and inspecting their rules.

 ### containers